martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 If we have configured the OSPy server for enhanced security of SSL data transmission, select the "Use HTTPS" checkbox.
 If the "Use HTTPS" option is checked and the server is not set up correctly, OSPy will run as an http server without security.

 ### Domain Name
-The certificate is located on the system in the '/etc/letsencrypt/live/' domain name '/fullchain.pem' and '/etc/letsencrypt/live/' domain name '/privkey.pem' directories.
+The certificate is located on the system in the "/etc/letsencrypt/live/" domain name "/fullchain.pem" and "/etc/letsencrypt/live/" domain name "/privkey.pem" directories.
 It is necessary to install the certificate manually into the system (Linux) using the "Certbot" tool (the use of https will not be reflected in OSPy until the OSPy is restarted).
 * The procedure for installing Certificate Services can be found in the "Readme" help file or on Github.

 ### Use Certbot
 For using "https" in OSPy options you must follow these procedures.
-SSL certificate via Let’s Encrypt certification authority.
+SSL certificate via Lets Encrypt certification authority.
-The Certbot (https://certbot.eff.org/) and Let’s Encrypt (https://letsencrypt.org/) for enabling SSL security.
+The Certbot (https://certbot.eff.org/) and Let Encrypt (https://letsencrypt.org/) for enabling SSL security.

 Execute:
 ```bash